 Randolph County has an active and vibrant colony of local artists.
-Downtown Pocahontas currently has four excellent art galleries.
+Downtown Pocahontas currently has some excellent art galleries.

 Black River Beads and Pottery at 213 E. Broadway, a half block off the historic court square, features the work of resident artists James and Mandy Tinker who create hand crafted lamp work beads and jewelry, custom artisan glass art, stoneware wheel thrown and hand built pottery, quilting fabrics, and the works of over 20 local artists.
 See blackriverbeads.com.